-The format of manual should reflect the kind of "disciplined" thinking the board wants to practice in terms of the distinct elements of information about the organization and where responsibility for particular issues and policy decisions belong.
-The organization of the manual as a package of paper documents can also be the menu for the contents of a USB flash drive or memory stick of board resources given to directors or for an online portal where organizations have a login space for board members.
+The format of manual should reflect the kind of "disciplined" thinking the board wants to practice in terms of the different elements of information about the organization and where responsibility for particular issues and policy decisions belong.
+The organization of the manual as a package of paper documents can also be the menu for posting board resources online especially where organizations have a login space for director resources.

-A board member's manual (or its electronic equivalent) should be the property of the organization, loaned to and kept up-to-date by each board member.
+A board member's manual should be the property of the organization, loaned to and kept up-to-date by each board member.
 When someone leaves the board it should be turned over to new board members.